knaw-huc/wandexer/README.md

-Indexer for Preview Edit ENvironment
+Indexer for W3C Web Annotations as produced by AnnoRepo